WaylonWalker/waylonwalkerv2/src/pages/blog/four-github-actions-website.md

 ## [taichi/actions-package-update](https://github.com/taichi/actions-package-update)

 Here is another one to make sure that your package.json does not get too far out of date, or have any vulnerabilities. [taichi/actions-package-update](https://github.com/taichi/actions-package-update) will submit a PR back to your repo with any updated dependencies.
 Since it submits it as a pr, your tests triggered by PRs should also run. giving you confidence that you are ready to update.

 ![image of a PR submitted by actions-package-update](https://github.com/taichi/actions-package-update/raw/master/docs/actions-package-update.png "image of a PR submitted by actions-package-update")

-Example  to update `package.json` every wednesday night at midnight.
+Example to update `package.json` every Wednesday night at midnight.

 ``` yaml
 on: